ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.influxdb/README.md

 * (Apollon77) When not count is provided for aggregate "none" or "onchange" then the limit (default 2000) is used as count to define the number of data to return.

 ### 3.1.5 (2022-06-12)
-* (Apollon77) Make sure debug log is active according to the settings
+* (Apollon77) Make sure the debug log is active, according to the settings

 ### 3.1.4 (2022-06-08)
 * (Apollon77) Performance optimizations for GetHistory calls, especially for "minmax" aggregate method